-According to the TSS (entry FPT_TUD_EXT.1(Trusted update) of Table 40 in [ST] 1, the TOE firmware update image can be obtained electronically from the HP Inc. Software Depot kiosk.
+According to the FPT_TUD_EXT.1 (Trusted update) TSS of [ST] section 7.1.1 "TOE SFR compliance rationale", the TOE firmware update image can be obtained electronically from the HP Inc. Software Depot kiosk.
 The download is digitally signed by HP using RSA 2048-bit and SHA2-256 algorithms which can be verified using the factory-installed HP certificate.
 Once downloaded, the image can be uploaded to the TOE via the EWS interface, which verifies the digitally signed update image using the RSA 2048-bit and SHA2-256 algorithms and the factory-installed certificate.
 The TOE will not install the update if the signature verification fails.